Spring Festival 2018 and 2019

 |2019||4 Feb to 10 Feb||Mon to Sun||Spring Festival|

-This massive event takes place on different dates each year, but it typically begins during the beginning of February and continues until the middle of the same month.
 The date changes for the Spring Festival are attributed to the fact that the holiday is based off of the lunar calendar instead of the solar calendar.
-This is a time of the year that is characterized by happy gatherings and close family interaction.
+This is a time of the year that is characterised by happy gatherings and close family interaction.
 The Chinese Spring Festival has an extensive history that represents the rich culture of the Middle Kingdom.

 In addition to the celebration of deities and ancestors, there are also legends and wise tales linked to the celebration of the Spring Festival.
 The most popular tale is about the nian (年) monster and the closing of the year.
 According to Chinese legend, the nian was a beast that devoured animals and humans for every day of the year.
 After it was discovered that the yearly monster could be driven away with the color red, people used red excessively for the first two weeks of the new year.
 Red is now a lucky color that is used in clothing and fireworks during the Spring festival.
 The color red is expected to drive away the nian monster and bring good fortune for the year ahead.